florisoft/User.Manuals/LOGISTICS/PDA Pickorder Locatie (M102)/PDA Pickorder location manual ENG.md

 ## Print pickorders after assigning locations

-Distribute a number of lots that are on location to a debtor and open the Pickorders screen.
+Distribute a number of parcels that are on location to a debtor and open the Pickorders screen.

-Just like in the stock, the'location' column can be switched on in the Pickorders screen to see at which location the lot that needs to be picked up is located.
+Just like in the stock, the'location' column can be switched on in the Pickorders screen to see where the parcel that needs to be picked up is located.

 <img src="mediaEN/pict8.png" />